The Shape of Thurston's Master Teapot: Introduction

 \subsection{Acknowledgements}

 The authors gratefully acknowledge Giulio Tiozzo, Daniel Thompson, Sarah Koch, and Dylan Thurston for helpful conversations.
 This work began at the AMS Mathematics Research Communities program in June 2017.
 The authors are immensely grateful to the MRC program for stimulating this collaboration, and to Daniel Thompson introducing us to this subject while at the MRC.
 This material is based upon work supported by the National Science Foundation under Grant Number DMS 1641020.
 The first author was supported in part by NSF RTG grant 1045119.
+The third author was supported in part by NSF DMS grants 1901247 and 1401133.